Drive4ik/simple-tab-groups/README.md

 Current list of functionality / development notes:

- * New Design (fork old add-on design "Tab Groups")
+ * Design like old add-on "Tab Groups"
  * Added colored group icon
  * Added the ability to import the backup groups of the old plug-in "Tab Groups"
  * Added support of "Firefox Multi-Account Containers"